Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

-Daniel Siegel, a clinical professor of psychiatry at UCLA School of Medicine explains in his book No Drama Discipline that kids experience time-outs as a rejection, even if you give them kind words and hugs afterward.
+Daniel Siegel, a clinical professor of psychiatry at the UCLA School of Medicine, explains in his book No-Drama Discipline that kids experience time-outs as a rejection, even if you give them kind words and hugs afterward.
 He states that time-outs basically convey to children that they'll have to handle any mistakes or difficult feelings all by themselves.

 Time-outs are unlikely to stop misbehavior in the future.
-In fact, studies have shown that it makes them more likely to repeat a negative behavior after the time-out is over.
-Plus it leaves the child feeling anxious, confused, and upset.
+In fact, studies have shown that children are more likely to repeat a negative behavior after the time-out is over.
+Plus, it leaves the child feeling anxious, confused, and upset.

-Time-Ins are similar to a time-out.
+Time-ins are similar to time-outs.
 But the important difference is that you stay with the child during a time-in and support them until they calm down.

 During a time-in, it's still a good idea to leave the area where the misbehavior occurred and go to a different room to sort of "reset" the situation.
 A time-in can just be sitting together on the couch, talking about the situation and how both of you feel, or even just a long hug.